Choosing OSAC to Administer Your Scholarship

 Fairness.
 Integrity.
 Maximized resources that impact student lives.

-These are the hallmarks of the Oregon Student Access Commission, whose roots go back to 1885, when the Oregon Legislature created a scholarship program to decrease tuition costs at the Oregon Agricultural College by $15.
+These are the hallmarks of the Office of Student Access and Completion, whose roots go back to 1885, when the Oregon Legislature created a scholarship program to decrease tuition costs at the Oregon Agricultural College by $15.

 Advantages to entrusting your scholarship with us include:

 "One-Stop Shopping" and Fair Process for Students

 - OSAC's Single Online Application is fast and simple for students to apply from among the hundreds of different scholarship opportunities available.
 The search for scholarship opportunities can overwhelm students and many scholarships often are unfilled because of a limited applicant pool.
 OSAC's central clearinghouse ensures that your scholarship will receive the qualified applications and attention it deserves.

 - OSAC ensures impartiality by using its tightly controlled database to maintain a level playing field where all applicants have equal opportunity to compete fairly with other qualified applicants.

 - Confidentiality and access to student information is tightly controlled and secure.
 All employees undergo background checks and volunteers are closely supervised when reviewing scholarship applications.

 - Announcement of OSAC's scholarship application season occurs each fall, with 77,000 OSAC Scholarship Application Workbooks distributed to over 950 Oregon high schools and colleges, public libraries, employment offices, donors, tribes and community organizations.
 OSAC's scholarship season is also announced through the media.
 This statewide effort helps capture the qualified applicant pool that your scholarship requires.